 For six years, the Garage48 Hardware & Arts series has been bringing the hardware, software and design communities together to combine the physical and digital worlds of technology and arts in prototypes of novel ideas.
 The experiences we’ve gained and the community that’s grown around the events are now driving us to the creation of a new chapter of the Garage48 Hardware & Arts makeathons.

-Together with University of Tartu and with the support of Pallas University of Applied Sciences we are really excited to invite you to Garage48 Arts & Robots 2020 - a 48h development weekend for building prototypes of ideas connecting bio- and soft robotics, hardware & software engineering and the ARTS.
+Together with University of Tartu and with the support of Pallas University of Applied Sciences and Estonian Academy of Arts we are really excited to invite you to Garage48 Arts & Robots 2020 - a 48h development weekend for building prototypes of ideas connecting bio- and soft robotics, hardware & software engineering and the ARTS.

 WHAT ARE WE LOOKING FOR